 Hotel Bulgaria offers 38 beds in a mix of double rooms and suites.
 This small hotel is inexpensive and offers comfortable accommodation.

 With 96 beds, Hotel Rastra is the second largest hotel in the area.

 Finally, Hotel Rezidentsia has 44 beds.
 This hotel is located in the town center.

 Kardzhali does not have a strong industrial base.
 Most of the area’s revenue comes from retail trade and services.

 For the industries that do exist, metallurgy, textiles/knitting, woodworking, and tobacco create the industrial base.
 The area is rich with perlite, bentonite, and zeolite that are used in construction and cement.

-Because Kardzhali is in the south, closer to Greece, cuisine here leans more towards Mediterranean delicacies.
+Because Kardzhali is in the south, closer to Greece, the cuisine here leans more towards Mediterranean delicacies.
 Grape leaves stuffed with ground lamb, rice, and mint are an area specialty.
 Meats are marinated in wine or lemon juice and garlic and then grilled or roasted over a spit.

-Besides a few bars scattered throughout the area, Kardzhali does not offer much in the way of a nightlife.
+Besides a few bars scattered throughout the area, Kardzhali does not offer much in the way of nightlife.
 You are better off heading for larger cities if you are looking for upbeat dance clubs and discos.

 Kardzhali is probably not going to offer tourists enough to satisfy them for more than a few days.
-However, the low hotel rates and prime location does make it an excellent spot for branching out to neighbouring towns.
-With a rental car and a good map, you can stay in Kardzhali and then tour some of Bulgaria's greatest sites.
+However, the low hotel rates and prime location does make it an excellent spot for branching out to neighboring towns.
+With a rental car and a good map, you can stay in Kardzhali and then tour some of Bulgaria’s greatest sites.